Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 Malayalam is not cursive, but display technology needs to provide shaping for conjunct formation.

-Display technology must correctly position pre-base vowels to the left of the consonant or consonant cluster, and place the separate glyphs of 2-part vowels around those also.
+Display technology must correctly position pre-base vowels to the left of the consonant or consonant cluster, and place the separate glyphs of 2-part vowels around those also (see Pre-base vowel signs and Circumgraphs).

-It must do a similar thing for display of RA using the orthographic reforms.
+It must do a similar thing for display of RA using the orthographic reforms (see RA coda, Medial RA, and Clusters with RRA).

-Like Tamil, in the traditional version of the script Malayalam consonants combining with 0D41 and 0D42 tend to produce ligated forms, as shown in fig_u_ligatures.
+Like Tamil, in the traditional version of the script Malayalam consonants combining with ുU+0D41 VOWEL SIGN U and ൂU+0D42 VOWEL SIGN UU tend to produce ligated forms.

 During orthographic reforms in the 1970s and 1980s a simpler approached was introduced, to make printing easier.
 Both vowels were represented by an unchanging, post-base vowel sign as shown below.
 No change is needed to the underlying code points in Unicode, this is purely a font difference.

-Assuming that you have fonts that produce the expected behaviours, the Unicode Standard describes the use of the joiner characters as follows:u,505
+Assuming that you have fonts that produce the expected behaviours, the Unicode Standard describes the use of the joiner characters U+200C ZERO WIDTH NON-JOINER (ZWNJ) and

-Spaces are often used between words, but it is not uncommon for writers to use spacing to indicate phonological pauses, rather than lexical boundaries.ws
+Spaces are often used between words, but it is not uncommon for writers to use spacing to indicate phonological pauses, rather than lexical boundaries.7

 Sequences of characters between spaces are often quite long in Malayalam, eg. അറിയപ്പെടുന്നുവെങ്കിലുംạ̄ṙiyp͓peʈun͓nuʋeŋ͓kilum̽